mattdanielbrown/gatsby-theme-portfolio-are.na/README.md

 ### Theme UI

-Because this theme uses [Theme UI](https://theme-ui.com), you can customise colours, spacing, fonts, colour modes by shadowing `gatsby-plugin-theme-ui`.
+Because this theme uses [Theme UI](https://theme-ui.com), you can customise colours, spacing, fonts, color modes, MDX styles and more by shadowing `gatsby-plugin-theme-ui`.